Don’t Toss These 50 Things—Repurpose Them Instead!

 Make this easy pool noodle wrist rest for your desk.
 Mark the noodle where you want to make the cuts; then slice the noodle lengthwise at the marks using a utility knife.
 It may take a few passes with the knife to get all the way through to the centre of the noodle.

 Who says practical storage can’t be pretty?
 This DIY Knife Block, made from old books, is a cinch to make.
-Simply pick some unique books in your favorite colour scheme and tie them together tightly with twine to create the perfect home for all your kitchen knives.
+Simply pick some unique books in your favourite colour scheme and tie them together tightly with twine to create the perfect home for all your kitchen knives.
 You can even create different colour schemes based on the seasons and holidays, making this a versatile hack.

 Save Your Containers